How Professional Rodent Control Pays Off For Moline Residents

-- Failing to clean up clutter around your Streator home and yard could potentially bring rodents into your home.
+- Failing to clean up clutter around your Moline home and yard could potentially bring rodents into your home.
 Cluttered spaces are easier to hide in than open areas, so leaving clutter in your attic or on your lawn might be a mistake.

 - Failing to seal off external areas where squirrels, rats, or mice might be getting inside will cost you in the long run.
 Making sure vents, utility openings, and gaps in your roofing and foundation are properly closed off or sealed is very important if you want to keep rodents out and the warmth in.